 For the most part, interviews are fairly formal.
 Interviewers will know within the first five minutes if you are a yes or a no. If the interview goes on a tangent about personal hobbies, families and personal goals, it shows a deep interest in you.
 They want to know who you are beyond the resume.
-Check out this list though, so that you know what questions are illegal for them to ask you.

 Body language is a very powerful thing.
 You can tell a lot from a person by the way they use their hands and their facial expressions.
 If your interview is nodding, smiling and relaxed, it’s a good sign that you are about to get that job offer you want.